meng3540/-Parallel-Project-Mikaeel-Joshua-Hudson/WorkFlow/README.md

       i. results = model(source=0,stream=true)

-4. Finalize code in .py file, Refer to: Code and Output -> Code (repository)
+4. Finalize code in .py file, Refer to: Code and Output -> Final Code (repository)

    a.
 Insure that lines 1-3 are present at the top of code